No injuries following 2 alarm house fire

 WICHITA, Kan.
-(KSNW) — The Wichita Fire Department responded to a 2-alarm house fire Wednesday morning in the 1400 block of West University Street.
+(KSNW) — The Wichita Fire Department responded to a two alarm house fire Wednesday morning in the 1400 block of W. University St.

 Officials report that they were dispatched to a reported house fire at 5:31 a.m.
 Wednesday.
-Crews reported arriving at a 2.5-story home with heavy smoke coming from the roof.
+Crews reported arriving at a two-and-half-story home with heavy smoke coming from the roof.

 The fire began on the second floor of a two-story house and then spread to the attic.